BosEriko/config/README.md

 ## macOS Caveat
 If done on macOS please update the system to the latest before installing anything.
 Updating the macOS version after installing everything can break the setup.

-## Equipment
-I also have my [list of equipments](https://github.com/BosEriko/equipment) if you're interested.

 ## Call to action
 If you want to share some ideas you can email me at config@boseriko.com.